Paraphraser/IOTstackBackup/README.md

 1. Avoid the double-compression implicit in the official backup scripts:
 	* An InfluxDB portable backup produces .tar.gz files.
 Simply collecting those into a separate .tar is more efficient than recompressing them into a .tar.gz.
-2. Use `scp` to copy the backups from my "live" RPi to another machine on my local network.
+2. Use `scp` or `rsync` to copy the backups from my "live" RPi to another machine on my local network.
 In my case, the target folder on that "other machine" is within the scope of Dropbox so I get three levels of backup:
 	* Recent backups are stored on the local RPi in `~/IOTstack/backups/`
 	* On-site copies on the "other machine"
 	* Off-site copies in the Dropbox cloud.